Overview

 - We detailed how these social determinants shape children’s health, wellbeing and development.

-- We aim to better understand policy opportunities for reducing inequities in children’s mental health, physical health and academic achievement.
+- We worked to better understand policy opportunities for reducing inequities in children’s mental health, physical health and academic achievement.

-- We’re now modelling ‘stacking’ interventions that can reduce inequities, particularly for those experiencing the greatest vulnerability or disadvantage.
+- We modelled 'stacking' interventions that can reduce inequities, particularly for those experiencing the greatest vulnerability or disadvantage.

-- We propose that actions taken together at the family, community and policy level, can be used to best improve children’s health, wellbeing and development.
+- We proposed that actions taken together at the family, community and policy level, can be used to best improve children’s health, wellbeing and development.

 Our approach